dolthub/docs/content/interfaces/cli.md

 ## `dolt backup`

-Backup snapshots the entire database state and copies into a remote address.
+Backup snapshots the entire database state and copies to a remote address.

 ### Synopsis